 The vagina is a flexible tube that joins the uterus to the vulva.
-Vaginas vary among individuals in color, size, and shape.
+Vaginas are usually around 3 inches long, but they can vary widely in color, size, and shape.

 Getting to know what the inside of a vagina looks like and what is normal for each individual can help people feel more familiar with their body.
 It can also help with identifying abnormal changes.